miloszhoc/cinema_tests/README.md

 This project uses pytest's markers for choosing which tests needs to be run.
 The following markers are available:

 - mail - used for marking tests which requires reading incoming emails
+- production - used for marking tests which can be run only against production environment

 # POM